MDT

 3

-What Is the MicroDosing Training?
+What Is MicroDosing Training?

-The MicroDosing Plan is ready-to-use movement framework created for business travelers, digital nomads, and expats who spend long hours sitting and want a simple, structured way to move more throughout the day.
+MicroDosing Training or MDT is a ready-to-use movement framework created for people who spend long hours sitting and want a simple, structured way to stay active throughout the day.

-No app to Install
+No app to install

 No monthly subscription